rotopenguin/sgt-puzzles-for-PortMaster/README.md

 How I built it - I yanked the .jar files off of https://www.chiark.greenend.org.uk/~sgtatham/puzzles/ .
 I banged my head against the Unciv startup script until I found a combination of weston-launcher options that make the screen do something besides "turn black".

 Todo: everything else that would make it a good port.
 I think that "lots of little launcher files" would be unappealing to Portmaster, probably need to make some kind of Launcher.
 SGT-Puzzles looks like it has a very clean front/backend design, maybe I should write my own frontend?
 SDL, anyone?

-Why is this just a dumb tarball?
-I'm editing it live on my handheld.
-There's no development enviromnent going on here.
-There's no _develoment_ going on here.